Switzerland mulls controversial Covid-19 health passports

 Scientists want to be prepared

 In Switzerland, efforts are cautiously underway to assess immunity and how best to handle immunity information of recovered Covid-19 patients.
-The Swiss National Covid-19 Task Forceexternal link has issued a paper tackling the ethical aspects of serological tests which detect antibodies produced in response to the virus.
-And the Swiss School of Public Healthexternal link is developing a nationwide study on the seroprevalence of antibodies against the new coronavirus.
+The Swiss National Covid-19 Task Force has issued a paper tackling the ethical aspects of serological tests which detect antibodies produced in response to the virus.
+And the Swiss School of Public Health is developing a nationwide study on the seroprevalence of antibodies against the new coronavirus.

 “Before the science shows us that these people have more protection, we have to be very careful,” says Idris Guessous, head of the primary care medicine team at the Geneva University Hospitals.
 “It's a matter of time before we know.”